-A Family and Friends Support Group is available weekly at the Evergreen Classroom located next to Eden Mental Health Centre.
-For more information, email the firstname.lastname@example.org or call (204) 325-4325.
+A Family and Friends Caring Circle is available on the third Wednesday of each month at the Evergreen Classroom located next to Eden Mental Health Centre.
+For more information, call (204) 325-4325 ext.
+3265.

 Eden Mental Health Centre is situated along the south west part of Winkler, Manitoba in the Pembina Valley region.
 We welcome family members to visit their loved ones and community members to stop by for a tour, to enjoy our beautiful grounds or attend one of our events.

 In general, visiting hours for patients and their families and friends are from 9:00 a.m. to 9:00 p.m., seven days a week.
 However, hours will vary depending on which your loved one schedule including programs, groups, resting or appointments they may be attending.
 It is always best to arrange your visit with staff so they can ensure your loved one is available and prepared for your visit.
 Please check with unit staff regarding gifts, food or personal belongings you would like to bring for your loved one.